Mehwash-shahzadi/backend-journey/README.md

 **Goal:** Go from writing scripts to building production-grade backend applications.
 By day 90, I want to confidently apply for backend developer roles.

-This repo is my public accountability.
-Week 1 complete, Week 2 in progress (Days 8-11).
+This repo is my public accountability. **Week 2 complete!** Built a full CLI task manager from scratch.
 Let's see where this goes.

 ## Quick Start